decea89/RealTimeAIConversationWithLipSync/README.md

 # VR Conversational Avatar

 Unity project for a VR conversational avatar with STT, chat, TTS, lip sync, latency telemetry, and a world-space debug panel.
-The goal is to keep it portfolio-ready: clear architecture, observable flow, and credentials out of the code.
+The goal is to keep clear architecture, observable flow, and credentials out of the code.

 ## What It Does